-To give students knowledge about physical and chemical bio-signals and their registration.
-To introduce signal registration and analysis processing methods and equipment.
-Giving overview of imaging methods in health care.
-To teach different steps of data flow starting from the registration of bio-signals to presentation of image in user understandable mode.;Practical introduction to different imaging and signal processing methods in health care institutions.
-Introduction to basic models of image, graphs and image series filing, saving and presentation systems in health care.
-To introduce the use of different signal and image processing methods from the point of view of the clinical question or examined organ system.
-Also to give overview of the contraindications of the use of diagnostic methods in medicine.
+Gives students knowledge about physical and chemical bio-signals and their registration.
+The course introduces signal registration and analysis processing methods and equipment and gives an overview of imaging methods in health care.
+During the course one learnsthe different steps of data flow starting from the registration of bio-signals to presentation of image in user understandable mode.
+The course provides a.practical introduction to different imaging and signal processing methods in health care institutions.
+Introduction to basic models of image, graphs and image series filing, saving and presentation systems in health care are given.
+In addition the course introduces the use of different signal and image processing methods from the point of view of the clinical question or examined organ system.
+It also gives an overview of the contraindications of the use of diagnostic methods in medicine.

 Many research projects of the curriculum are done together with governmental institutions, industry partners, health tech companies and others.
 Different institutions have suggested the following areas of research subjects.

 User experience of information systems